 The Russian River Coho Salmon Captive Broodstock Program is a collaborative partnership that is working to build a self-sustaining coho population within the watershed.

-The Coastal Monitoring Program is a statewide program for California document and provide data on salmonid status using standardized methods.
+The Coastal Monitoring Program was designed to document salmonid status and trends throughout coastal California using standardized methods.

 Insufficient summer streamflow is the single biggest limiting factor to recovery of Russian River coho salmon populations.
-By late summer, many of the stream reaches where juvenile coho and steelhead are rearing become intermittent or dry, leading to high mortality rates.
-California Sea Grant has been documenting late-summer wetted habitat conditions in relation to fish distribution on high priority tributaries since 2012.
+California Sea Grant documents late-summer wetted habitat conditions in relation to fish distribution on high-priority salmon tributaries.

-California Sea Grant's Russian River Salmon and Steelhead Monitoring Program are responsible for pre- and post-project monitoring for several habitat restoration projects in the Russian River watershed.
+California Sea Grant is responsible for pre- and post-project monitoring for several habitat restoration projects in the Russian River watershed.